Niki Lauda: Helmet

 Lauda's helmet was originally painted plain red with his full name written on both sides and the Raiffeisen Bank logo in the chin area.
 He wore a modified AGV helmet in the weeks following his Nürburgring accident so as the lining would not aggravate his burned scalp too badly.
 In 1982, upon his return to McLaren, his helmet was white and featured the red "L" logo of Lauda Air instead of his name on both sides, complete with branding from his personal sponsor Parmalat on the top.
 From 1983 to 1985, the red and white were reversed to evoke memories of his earlier helmet design.

 Later management roles

 In 1993, Lauda returned to Formula One in a managerial position when Luca di Montezemolo offered him a consulting role at Ferrari.
 Halfway through the 2001 season, Lauda assumed the role of team principal of the Jaguar Formula One team.
 The team failed to improve and Lauda was made redundant, together with 70 other key figures, at the end of 2002.

-In September 2012, he was appointed non-executive chairman of the Mercedes-AMG Petronas Motorsport.
+In September 2012, Lauda was appointed non-executive chairman of the Mercedes-AMG Petronas Motorsport.
 He took part in negotiations to sign Lewis Hamilton to a three-year deal with Mercedes in 2013.
 He remained at Mercedes until his death in 2019, winning six World Constructors' Championships with the team.